 Can Deja Vu and Dreams Come True in Real Life?

-Dreams can and DO come true.
-But it is a bit more complex than you may think, and many who have not experienced dreams like this can find it confusing.
+Dreams can and do come true, but it is a bit more complex than you may think, and for many who have not experienced dreams coming true this can be confusing.
 How is it possible for dreams to come true?
-Iv'e never had a premonition, do they really exist?
+I've never had a premonition, do they really exist?

 Well, the answer is, yes.
-Having my own psychic dream experience was full of revalations, which I will now share with you and how it changed my ideas about dreaming forever.
+Having had my own psychic dream experience that was full of revelations, it certainly changed my ideas about dreaming forever.